Tall & Flaky Buttermilk Biscuits

-Buttermilk biscuits made from scratch are incredibly easy and come out tall, fluffy and flaky with just one simple trick.
-They are wonderful on their own, with a smear of butter, or as a base for sausage gravy, strawberry shortcake, or your favorite breakfast sandwich.
+Discover the secret to tall, flaky, buttery buttermilk biscuits with this easy homemade recipe.ย They are wonderful on their own, with a smear of butter or jam, or as a base forย sausage gravy,ย strawberry shortcake, or your favorite breakfast sandwich.

-The biscuit recipe I have been making for the better part of ten years was always fine, but most definitely not phenomenal.
+The buttermilk biscuit recipe I had made for the better part of my adult life was always fine, but most definitely not phenomenal.
 They were good, but not mind-blowing.
-I wanted sky-high biscuits with umpteen buttery layers, and I’m thrilled to tell you that they are HERE.
+I wanted sky-high biscuits with tons of buttery layers, and Iโm thrilled to tell you that they are HERE.
 With just a few tweaks and simple tricks, I had the biscuits of my dreams.

 I can now enjoy sausage gravy and strawberry shortcakes with reckless abandon!